PrnceTheKiiD/Customer-Risk-Claims-Analysis-for-an-Insurance-Company/README.md

 - Which customers or segments are high-risk?

 Dataset Structure
+The dataset was a CSV that has 15 columns that are all in the format of a string.

 Data Cleaning
 The dataset that was ingested on Databricks is cleaned in a separate SQL notebook and it creates a new cleaned dataset.